oilspillmodeling/SpillModelingGlossary/source/index.rst

 Entrainment
 -----------

 Entrainment is used to describe the process of oil being broken into droplets, and mixed into the water.
-Ususally used in the context of mixing into the near surface
+Usually used in the context of mixing into the near surface

 Mousse